cisco-open/ResponsibleAI/Rai Documentation/docs/RaiModule/Robustness of AI.rst

 **Robustness of AI**
 ====================

-In this Demo case we can see how RAi can be used for detecting and resolving bias and fairness in AI models.
+In this Demo case, we can see how RAi can detect and resolve bias and fairness in AI models.

-- To demonstrate how RAI works let’s consider a simple data science project to predict income level of participants.
+- To demonstrate how RAI works, let's consider a simple data science project to predict the income level of participants.
-- In this dataset there is imbalance between white and black participants.
+- In this dataset, there is an imbalance between white and black participants.
 - Here rai will show how to identify and mitigate the problem.
 - After fitting the model, we can ask rai to send the measurements back to the dashboard.